The Basic Food Program (Food Stamps)

 Eligibility is based on gross monthly income (before taxes) and household size.
 The amount of food assistance a family receives depends on different living expenses like childcare, child support paid out, utilities and rent or mortgage.
 The average family receives $216 per month, that’s about $54 per week!
 Some families receive more, some families receive less.

-To find out how much your family’s monthly benefit could potentially be call the Family Food Hotline at 1-888-436-6392.
+To find out how much your family’s monthly benefit might be call the Family Food Hotline at 1-888-436-6392.

 What are the benefits of applying if my monthly amount is low or even zero?

 In families of 3 or more it is possible to receive a zero-dollar monthly benefit.
-Being enrolled in Basic Food has other benefits such as:
+But being enrolled in Basic Food has other benefits such as:

 Also, if approved for zero benefits you can contact DSHS any time you have a change in expenses or income and they can re-determine your food benefit amount without you having to reapply for the program.